gcharvin/DetecDiv/Tutorial/GUI_tutorial.md

 Right-click on the cropping area to hide or delete it.
 Close the figure window.

-In detecdiv, click --> identify ROIs based on image pattern; this launches the ROI identification GUI.
+In detecdiv, select a position and click --> identify ROIs based on image pattern; this launches the ROI identification GUI.
 The GUI displays an image of the selected pattern:

 ![This is an image](ROIidentifierGUI.png)